GiannisJOHN/designo/Notes.md

 #### Improve
 01. improve naming for links (to the Locations page) that appear on the About and Contact page.
 Also, the place in folder structure.
+02. repeat markdown vs extensive css manipulation.
+What should i do with the responsive nav menu

+#### To-Do
+01. responsive form __DONE__
+02. navbar
+03. placeholder for about images
+04. add circles
+05. links to location not working